dell/karavi-resiliency/docs/INTEGRATION_TEST.md

 * If you run into an error that points to a problem accessing a file or directory, check if the `SCRIPTS_DIR` is pointing the location of the Karavi Resiliency test scripts.

 * If you see early errors in the tests indicating that it failed to create a session, check if you have the right credentials.

+* If you see errors later on in the tests indicating that it failed to create a session, check if all the Kubernetes nodes are up and running.
+It could be that a node has not come back up after a test failure invocation.